 The Annual Meeting will include consideration of the matters included in the accompanying Notice of Annual Meeting and Proxy Statement.
-Every shareowner's vote is important to us so if you cannot attend the virtual meeting, please see the Notice of Annual Meeting of Shareowners for details on voting.
+Every shareowner's vote is important and if you cannot attend the virtual meeting, please see the Notice of Annual Meeting of Shareowners for details on voting.